dawncca/dawncca/README.md

 - 👋 Hi, I’m Dawn and I'm an RA at the Federal Reserve Bank of St. Louis
-- 👀 I’m interested in macroeconomics, specifically topics relating to trade and climate risk.
+- 👀 I’m interested in macroeconomics, specifically topics relating to international trade and climate risk.
 I also have interests in labor economics, spatial statistics and Bayesian methods.
 - 🌱 I’m currently learning about text modelling and image classification.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have every Stevie Wonder album on vinyl!